BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 * One button to connect to the contact e.g. phone the person.

 * Two buttons to navigate among contacts e.g. previous contact, next contact.

-## Help Wanted

-Email <a href="mailto:joel@joelparkerhenderson.com>joel@joelparkerhenderson.com</a>.

-If you are a donor or fundraiser, we are seeking to raise money to help pay for development and to help defray costs, and we welcome your help.

-If you have Parkinson's disease, or are caring for a person who has Parkinson's disease, and you are open to talking, then we would greatly appreaciate talking with you.

-If you are an Apple iOS Swift developer, we are seeking volunteer developer help.

 ## Goals